goshakowska/Programming-Language-Enriched-With-Aspects-Functionality/README.md

 }

-aspect logParams: on func start like "write"
+aspect logParams: on start like "write"
 {
     str firstPrompt = "Function of a name: ";
     str funcName = func.name;